nkrusch/recontext/readme.txt

     docker run --rm -v "$(pwd)/results:/rectx/results" -it rectx:latest

 The command mounts a shared directory on the container host.
-Results of all experiments run inside the container will persist in this shared directory after exiting the container.
+Results of all experiments run inside the container will persist in the shared directory after exiting the container.

 ### Source Code Organization